 Our research focuses upon developing cutting-edge computational technologies for use in patient-specific cancer simulators.
 Our ultimate goal is to create quantitative platforms that integrate patient data from multiple sources (proteomics, histopathology, radiology), to help guide surgical and therapeutic planning.

 This core technology, published in PLoS Computational Biology in 2018 (and building a decade of prior development), models individual cells as agents.
-Each agent has a lattice-free position (center of mass), a velocity that is determined by the balance of adhesive and other biomechanical forces, and a phenotypic state that depends upon the cell's internal genomic/proteomic state and its sampling of the local microenvironment.
-The phenotypic state transitions (based upon exponentially-distributed random variables) can be directly related to nonhomogeneous Poisson processes.
-Detailed, state-dependent "submodels" regulate the cell's volume, which is decomposed into nuclear and cytoplasmic solid and fluid components.
+Each agent has a lattice-free position (center of mass), a velocity that is determined by the balance of biomechanical forces, and a phenotype that depends upon the cell's internal genomic/proteomic state and its sampling of the local microenvironment.
+Cell cycle progression and apoptotic and necrotic cell death are modeled as stochastic processes that vary with the microenvironment.
+Detailed, state-dependent "submodels" regulate the cell's fluid and biomass content.
 We are the first to model the critical process of nuclear cell calcification, and have the most detailed model of cell necrosis.

 This agent model is the foundation of our cutting-edge patient calibration techniques, which can be uniquely constrained to patient immunohistochemistry and other histopathologic (e.g., morphometric) measurements.
 PhysiCell is capable of simulating 105 to 106 cells on desktop processors in complex 3-D tissue structures.